Monthly Grade Newsletters

 Math

-Students will continue to learn about fractions.
-Topic 8 is about equivalent fractions and the comparison of fractions.
 Topic 9 will be about adding and subtracting fractions with like and unlike denominators.
 This topic will also touch upon mixed numbers.
+Students will also learn how to read and draw line plots as well as learn to solve problems regarding time.

 Science